XiangmingKA/academic-kickstart4/content/project/Course Project：A RenderMan API/index.md

 layout = "project"

 # Project title.
-title = "Course Project：A RenderMan API"
+title = "Course Project：A RenderMan Graphics API"

 # Project summary to display on homepage.
 summary = """
  This is a curriculum project in CS285 Advanced Image Synthesis at UCSB.<br>
- I'm responsible for all the code and pipeline design
+ I'm responsible for all the C++ code and pipeline design
  """

 image_preview = "featured.jpeg"